top of page

 Ingredients

-4 (1" thick) slices crusty country bread
+4 slices crusty country bread, about 1 inch thick

 2 tbsp olive oil